Updated: July 31, 2024

 While everything in the previous section is vital for a job description, there are some other tips and tricks you can do to optimize your job description to reach the widest audience and attract the best candidates.
 Here are six tips:

-• Optimize for SEO: What keywords would someone type into Google to find this kind of position?
-Use those keywords to maximize the number of people who see your job description.
+- Optimize for SEO: What keywords would someone type into Google to find this kind of position?
+Use those SEO keywords in your job description to maximize the number of people who see your job description.

-• Keep DEI in mind: Job descriptions can intentionally have bias.
-Triple-check yours.
-Also, you can tout your commitment to diversity, equity and inclusion in your About Us section.
+- Keep DEIB in mind: Job descriptions can unintentionally have bias.
+Triple-check your job descriptions to make sure they’re inclusive.
+Also, you can tout your commitment to diversity, equity, inclusion, and belonging in your About Us section.

 Don’t have time to write your own job descriptions?
 A staffing agency will do it for you (and bring you top talent)!